Ivanmugu/fetch_features/README.md

 their corresponding BioSample number.
 The last question is your email address.
 NCBI needs your email address.
 ```
-Does your list have accession numbers or biosample numbers (tyoe accession or biosample)? accession
+Does your list have accession numbers or biosample numbers (type accession or biosample)? accession

 If you have a list of accession numbers, do you want to get the most updated features of
 all the related accession numbers that belong to the same BioSample (yes or no)? yes